Yashdatascience1/Web-scraping-Selenium/README.md

 ## About Myself
 Hello!
 Welcome to my portfolio.
 My name is Yash Saxena and I have been a business development professional for 6.5 years and now I am looking to break into Data Science.
 I did my PG Certification from Great Learning in Data Science and Business Analytics.
-This repository contains the code files and documentation of all the projects that I have done so far.
-I have segmented the repository according to the skills utilised.
+This portfolio will contain the code files and documentation of all the projects that I have done so far.
+I have segmented the profile according to the skills utilised.

 ---